ZFC without power set II: Reflection strikes back: Embeddings with P(omega) a proper class

-We can also use the construction of \Cref{sec:Zarach} to produce other examples of the limitations to \Cref{th:elementaryEmbeddingHierarchy}.
+We can also use the construction of \myref{sec:Zarach} to produce other examples of the limitations to \myref{th:elementaryEmbeddingHierarchy}.
 For instance, it is easy to produce a model $W\models\ZFCminus$ with a cofinal elementary embedding $j \colon W\to W$ having a critical point (but $W$ won't satisfy $\ZFCminus_j$).

 Start with a transitive model $M\models\ZFC$ for which there is an elementary embedding $j \colon M\to M$ with critical point some ordinal $\kappa$ (the consistency strength of this assumption is below $0^{\#}$).
 Let $\p=\Add(\omega,1)$ in $M$, force with $\q=\suppprod{\p}{\omega}{\omega}$, and let $G\subseteq \q$ be $M$-generic.
 First, we lift $j$ to an elementary embedding $j \colon M[G]\to M[G]$, and then restrict $j$ to $j^W \colon W^M_G\to W^M_G$.